 Papers with such badges contain reusable products that other researchers can use to bootstrap their own research.
 Experience shows that such papers earn increased citations and greater prestige in the research community.
 Artifacts of interest include (but are not limited to) the following.

 Software, which are implementations of systems or algorithms potentially useful in other studies.

 Data repositories, which are data (e.g., logging data, system traces, survey raw data) that can be used for multiple software engineering approaches.

 Frameworks, which are tools and services illustrating new approaches to software engineering that could be used by other researchers in different contexts.

-This list is not exhaustive, but if your proposed artifact is not on this list, please email the chairs before submitting.
+This list is not exhaustive, so the authors are asked to email the chairs before submitting if their proposed artifact is not on this list.

 The ICSE artifacts track will be evaluated using the criteria in the last row of the above table.

 The goal of this track is to encourage reusable research products.
 Hence, no “functional” badges will be awarded.
 Note that for the badges “replicated” and “reproduced” authors will need to offer appropriate documentation that their artifacts have reached that stage.
 So it can be anticipated that most of the artifacts will be “reusable” and “available”.